WojtiStudent/Segmenting_Retinal_Blood_Vessels/README.md

 ## Machine Learning

 ### About
 This time we decided to use Machine Learning to solve the problem.
-The idea was to implement something like "rough convolutional network" - we went through image with 5x5 window and took some information from it (RGB mean val, RGB std, Hu moments).
-Then we optimized our model (XGBoostClassifier) parameters using [optuna](https://optuna.org).
+The idea was to implement something sort of rough convolutional network - we looked at a 5x5 window image and extracted some information from it (RGB mean val, RGB std, Hu moments).
+Then we optimized the parameters of our model (XGBoostClassifier) using [optuna](https://optuna.org).

 ### Scoring
 For scoring we used all metrics included in [classification_report_imbalanced](https://glemaitre.github.io/imbalanced-learn/generated/imblearn.metrics.classification_report_imbalanced.html) (precision, recall, specificity, geometric mean, index balanced accuracy of the geometric mean)